-The following is excerpted from the Connecticut Department of Rehabilitation Services (DORS) web site and brochures.
+The following is excerpted from the Connecticut Department of Aging and Disability Services (ADS) web site:

 WHAT IS VOCATIONAL REHABILITATION?

-Department of Rehabilitation Services provides vocational services to people with disabilities to help them prepare for, find, and keep employment.
+Department of Aging and Disability Services provides vocational services to people with disabilities to help them prepare for, find, and keep employment.
 Services may include:

 WHO IS ELIGIBLE?